 I started thinking about communication for the first time when I read an article on the IEEE (Institute of Electrical and Electronics Engineers) website.
 It was titled – hard case for soft skills.

-In the world of engineering research and product development, hard skills were the knowledge and application of technology ideas.
-The article emphasized the importance of soft skills or interpersonal skills – the ability to relate to people and communicate effectively.
+In engineering research and product development, hard skills were the knowledge and application of technology ideas.
+The article emphasized the importance of soft skills or interpersonal skills – relating to people and communicating effectively.

 It created awareness in me about developing my communication skills.
 It was the beginning of a journey.
 Little did I know then that it would be a journey filled with exciting stories and fun experiences.
 It expanded my horizons beyond any stretch of the imagination.

 How have I used communication in my life and career?

 - I use it every day with family, friends, colleagues, and customers.